Longdv20/advancedhpc2025/README.md

 USTH ICT Advanced HPC 2025
 =================================

-* Student name
+* Do Viet Long
-* Student id here if you're Dat
+* I'm not Dat but my student ID is 2440037